Privacy, security and safety tips

 - Never arrange for your prospective match to pick you up or drop you at home.

-- Don’t go to a secluded / private place alone at the first meeting.
-Let this happen at a public place.
+- Don’t go to a secluded / private place alone on a first meeting.
+Always let this happen at a public place.

 - Don’t ignore the following behaviour especially if it is without an acceptable explanation: Providing inconsistent information about age, interests, appearance, marital status, profession, employment, lying etc.